Dwtexe/Mangata-AVS/Mangata-Update-English.md

 > Some friends forget their passwords and even if every part is correct, they get errors and tear themselves apart.
 Please be sure of your password.

+> The error below indicates that you made a mistake when typing the file paths inside the .env file.
 ![resim](https://github.com/Dwtexe/Mangata-AVS/assets/63106683/fc7d7b20-4894-4208-a403-d0673a7063a7)
+> The error at the bottom tells you that your password is incorrect.
 ![resim](https://github.com/Dwtexe/Mangata-AVS/assets/63106683/984c1f42-1cc8-41dd-b018-383d11d22922)

 ### 3 - No log progress